-The switching frequency of the LTC3786's controllers can be selected using the FREQ pin.
+The switching frequency of the LTC3787's controllers can be selected using the FREQ pin.

-If the PLLIN/MODE pin is not being driven by an external clock source, the FREQ pin can be tied to GND, tied to INTVCC, or programmed through an external resistor.
-Tying FREQ to GND selects 350kHz while tying FREQ to INTVCC selects 535kHz.
-Placing a resistor between FREQ and GND allows the frequency to be programmed between 50kHz and 900kHz, as shown in Figure 5.
+If the PLLIN/MODE pin is not being driven by an external clock source, the FREQ pin can be tied to SGND, tied to INTVCC, or programmed through an external resistor.
+Tying FREQ to SGND selects 350kHz while tying FREQ to INTVCC selects 535kHz.
+Placing a resistor between FREQ and SGND allows the frequency to be programmed between 50kHz and 900kHz, as shown in Figure 6.

-A phase-locked loop (PLL) is available on the LTC3786 to synchronize the internal oscillator to an external clock source that is connected to the PLLIN/MODE pin.
-The LTC3786's phase detector adjusts the voltage (through an internal lowpass filter) of the VCO input to align the turn-on of the external bottom MOSFET to the rising edge of the synchronizing signal.
+A phase-locked loop (PLL) is available on the LTC3787 to synchronize the internal oscillator to an external clock source that is connected to the PLLIN/MODE pin.
+The LTC3787's phase detector adjusts the voltage (through an internal lowpass filter) of the VCO input to align the turn-on of the first controller's external bottom MOSFET to the rising edge of the synchronizing signal.
+Thus, the turn-on of the second controller's external bottom MOSFET is 180 or 240 degrees out-of-phase to the rising edge of the external clock source.

 The VCO input voltage is prebiased to the operating frequency set by the FREQ pin before the external clock is applied.
-If prebiased near the external clock frequency, the PLL loop only needs to make slight changes to the VCO input in order to synchronize the rising edge of the external clock's to the rising edge of BG.
+If prebiased near the external clock frequency, the PLL loop only needs to make slight changes to the VCO input in order to synchronize the rising edge of the external clock's to the rising edge of BG1.
 The ability to prebias the loop filter allows the PLL to lock-in rapidly without deviating far from the desired frequency.